 Amazon Route 53 is a cloud Domain Name System (DNS) web service that is extremely accessible, while it also illustrates much scalability.
 It is intended to provide developers and companies with a highly dependable and cost-effective method of routing ‘end-users’ to web applications.
 That can be accomplished by converting domain names such as “www.example.com” into numeric IP addresses, that computers use to communicate with one another.
 Finally, it should be mentioned that IPv6 is also fully supported by Amazon Route 53.

 In addition, Route 53 links user requests to AWS infrastructure such as Amazon EC2 instances, Elastic Load Balancing load balancers, and Amazon S3 buckets, as well as technology outside of AWS.
-You may configure DNS health checks using Amazon Route 53, then use Route 53 Application Recovery Controller to constantly evaluate and manage your apps’ capacity to recover from failures.
+You may configure DNS health checks using it, then use Route 53 Application Recovery Controller to constantly evaluate and manage your apps’ capacity to recover from failures.

 Amazon Route 53 Traffic Flow